 But new findings from the Mutographs team are challenging this narrow, long-held view: cancer’s origin is often much more complex than the direct effect of a carcinogen on DNA.

-The remaining 17 left no distinct pattern of DNA damage, suggesting they cause a cell to become cancerous in other, indirect ways – perhaps influencing inflammation in the surrounding tissue or interacting with immune cells to alter their behaviour.
+Strikingly, 17 left no distinct pattern of DNA damage, suggesting they cause a cell to become cancerous in other, indirect ways – perhaps influencing inflammation in the surrounding tissue or interacting with immune cells to alter their behaviour.

 The remaining 3 chemicals – a metal, an industrial chemical and a compound often found in polluted drinking water – were linked to distinct mutational signatures, both in mouse and human DNA.